alcantarar/dryft/documentation/JOSS_submission/paper.md

 # Acknowledgements

-The author would like to thank MRP for their continued support and GB, the ABL, and [/r/learnpython](https://reddit.com/r/learnpython) for their feedback on this package and manuscript.
+The author would like to thank Maggie Peterson for their continued support and Gary Bruening, the Applied Biomechanics Lab, and [/r/learnpython](https://reddit.com/r/learnpython) for their feedback on this package and manuscript.

 # References